- Storage Spaces Direct

 Some features were dropped and have not been re-instated so far. these are object IDs, short 8.3 filenames, NTFS compression, file level encryption (EFS), user data transactions, sparse, hard-links, extended attributes, and quotas.

-ReFS does not offer data deduplication and Windows cannot be booted from a ReFS volume.
+Major issue are that ReFS does not offer data deduplication, it does not support SAN attached volumes and Windows cannot be booted from a ReFS volume.

 Metadata is 'data about data' and is used to describe disks, directories and files.
 As such it is vital that the metadata does not get corrupted.
 ReFS uses a number of techniques to make sure the metadata stays valid, including independently stored 64-bit checksums and ensuring that metadata is not written in place to avoid the possibility of 'torn writes'.